mikedonnici/dev/kotlin/README.md

 ## Generics

-When a classes or functions needs to accomodate more than one data type, _generic_ parameters can be used.
+When a classes or functions needs to accommodate more than one data type, _generic_ parameters can be used.

 Generic parameters are specifed with angled brackets `<>` and a parameter name that is often a single, upper-case letter, eg. `<E>`, `<T>`.